SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 ## A Simple Contact Book

+status: Ready for review - should publish the code

 In this chapter we develop a simple model for a contact book.
 Then we define a user interface.